SharePoint/sp-dev-docs/docs/transform/modernize-guidance-execution.md

 ## Identify sites for Modernization

 The scan results will help you identify site collections which are good candidates for Modernization.
 The **Microsoft 365 group connect** reports will contain information about all the scanned site collections, so a filtering is needed to identify the sites that are Modernization candidates.
 Once there’s a list of sites for Modernization the next step is splitting them up in waves.
 The recommended approach is to start with a pilot wave that runs Modernization on a relatively small amount of sites.
-Goal is to gather customer feedback and finetune the modernization script if needed.
+Goal is to gather customer feedback and fine tune the modernization script if needed.
 Depending on the amount of sites and the input from the customer the remaining sites are handled in a series of additional waves.
 See https://docs.microsoft.com/sharepoint/dev/transform/modernize-scanner-reports-groupconnect to learn more about the Microsoft 365 group connect reports.

 Filtering the Microsoft 365 group connect (= “groupify”) report to identify sites for Modernization: